shawnzhang12/corpus/content/Judo/White.md

 - other arm constraint opponent wrist and shoulder
 - legs splayed, good to shuffle so doesn't get trapped
 - head close down and tight to opponent

+ESCAPE with hip thrust?

+transition to shove their arm in their face with your head hold

+ESCAPE with back roll

+grab their leg hold